larpchronicles/rules/rules-topics/04_combat.md

 ---
 Rarely, you may encounter entities that are capable of delivering magic quicker than normal, skipping the incantation and abridging it to simply Magic followed by the spell name, for example, Magic Fear.
 This is still an effective spell, and needs to be reacted to as such.

 Similarly, some entities may deliver a spell via "Voice Radius," at which time anyone who can hear the declared spell, whether enemy or ally, is subject to it as if they’d been struck by the spell directly.
-This type of effect does not require the caster to have a Spell Packet in hand.
+This ability does not require the caster to have a Spell Packet in hand.

 Finally, powerful creatures can sometimes deliver a spell as an Aether spell.
 If you are struck by an Aether spell, no resistances can prevent the effect, and you are affected by it immediately.